fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 - `nightly` - uses latest nightly version of the engine from GitHub directly.
 This is the preferable version if you want to use the latest changes and bug fixes as they release.
 - `latest` - uses latest stable version of the engine.
+This option also supports `--local` key, that sets the path to the engine to `../Fyrox/fyrox` and the editor to `../Fyrox/editor`.
+Obviously, such path requires the engine to be located in the parent directory of your project.
+This option could be useful if you want to use custom version of the engine (for example, if you're developing a patch for the engine).
 - `major.minor.patch` - uses specific stable version from crates.io (`0.30.0` for example).

 ### Manual